legal resources necessary to hold negligent facilities accountable.

 The Director further stated that “they had cut out one CNA weekend to have enough staff than a lot [of the CNAs] left and went to work elsewhere.”
 The Director also revealed that “Restorative [therapy] was on hold because it was not enough staff to provide resident care and restorative.”
 The facility Administrator revealed that “she expected with all the interventions being put into place to recruit more staff, they would soon have enough staff to continue the restorative program.”

-As your legal representative, our law firm can provide numerous options to hold those responsible for causing loved one harm legally and financially accountable.
+As your legal representative, our network of attorneys can provide numerous options to hold those responsible for causing loved one harm legally and financially accountable.
 Our lawyers accept all cases involving wrongful death, nursing home neglect, or personal injury through a contingency fee arrangement.
 This agreement postpones the need to make a payment to pay for legal services until after your case is successfully resolved through a jury trial award or negotiated out of court settlement.

-Our law firm offers every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
+Our network of attorneys offers every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.
 All information you share with our law offices will remain confidential.